noi-techpark/infrastructure-v2/docs/components/rest-route.md

       https://localhost:8080/skidata/carezza/paolina?fastline=true
 ```

-the system will associate to the request body the Provider URI
+will result in the system associating to the request body the following Provider URI

 ```
 skidata/carezza/paolina?fastline=true